marwanhawari/stew/README.md

 There are multiple ways to configure these:
 * When you first run `stew`, it will look for a `stew.config.json` file.
 If it cannot find one, then you will be prompted to set the configuration values.
 * After `stew` is installed, you can use the `stew config` command to set the configuration values.
 * At any time, you can manually create or edit the `stew.config.json` file.
-It should have values for `stewPath` and `stewBinPath`.
+It should have values for `stewPath`, `stewBinPath`, and `excludeFromUpgradeAll`.

 Make sure that the installation path is in your `PATH` environment variable.
 Otherwise, you won't be able to use any of the binaries installed by `stew`.